Financial-Times/document-store-api/README.markdown

 ## Building/deploying
 Check in, push, and wait three minutes: [this Jenkins job](http://ftjen06609-lvpr-uk-p:8181/job/document-store-api/) will build and package the application.

-The app will be deployed to Int automatically on successful build.
+The app will be deployed to Test UCS automatically on successful build.

-Deploys to Test and Prod can also be done via Jenkins jobs on the [same jenkins instance] (http://ftjen06609-lvpr-uk-p:8181).
+Deploys to Prod UCS can also be done via Jenkins jobs on the [same jenkins instance] (http://ftjen06609-lvpr-uk-p:8181).

+The creation of the Docker image for COCO will be automatically triggered after the merge and push in master branch by [this Jenkins job](http://ftaps116-lvpr-uk-d:8080/job/document-store-api/).

 ## Content PUT
 Make a PUT request to http://localhost:14180/content/{uuid} with Content-Type set to application/json.